MicrosoftDocs/sql-docs/docs/reporting-services/report-server/setting-time-out-values-for-report-and-shared-dataset-processing-ssrs.md

 ---
 title: Set time-out values for report and shared dataset processing in Reporting Services
-description: Learn how you can specify time-out values to set limits on how system resources are used in your report server.
+description: See how you can specify time-out values to set limits on how system resources are used in your report server.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 08/05/2024
+ms.date: 09/04/2024
 ms.service: reporting-services
 ms.subservice: report-server
 ms.topic: how-to